withastro/astro/.changeset/big-knives-own.md

 "astro": patch
 ---

-Fixes an issue where view transitions to the 404-page did not work
+Fixes an issue where View Transitions did not work when navigating to the 404 page